The Lost Aviator: Production

 The Lost Aviator was produced by Noni Couell and Andrew Lancaster in Association with Porchlight Films and Photoplay Films.
-It was shot over 4 years in Australia, England, USA, France.
+It was shot over 4 years in Australia, England, the USA and France.

 Reception

-The Lost Aviator had its world premiere at 58th BFI London Film Festival in October 2014 and went on to have its US Premiere at 32nd Miami International Film Festival to sold out screenings.
-The Australian Premiere was at the 62nd Sydney International Film Festival where it picked up a special jury mention for Best Documentary.
+The Lost Aviator had its world premiere at the 58th BFI London Film Festival in October 2014 and its US premiere at the 32nd Miami International Film Festival to sold out screenings.
+The Australian premiere was at the 62nd Sydney International Film Festival where it picked up a special jury mention for best documentary.

 Guy Lodge of Variety wrote "Family history merges with tabloid legend in Andrew Lancaster's engrossing account of a vintage aviation-world scandal" and "the director probes his relatives’ memories with delicacy and good humor."
 Hollywood Reporter critic Johnathan Holland wrote the Lost Aviator is "a great globe spanning story", "intriguing and thought provoking."